Bhharathee-Athuluri/Blood-Donor-Registration-Website/README.md

 Start with the Web HA.html file to be able to experience the full navigation of the website.

-To be able to run the back-end, run the code in the Web_HA_DB.sql as a MySQL query in the WAMP Server.
+To be able to run the back-end, run the code in the Web_HA_DB.sql as a MySQL query in the **WAMP Server**.
 This code was successfully run on WAMP Server.

+The output screenshots are in the **Screenshots.pdf** file.